orbartal/docker-tester-spring-sql/README.md

 A simple example of compose and 3 dockers: springboot server, sql db and an e2e tester.

+### Use cases and spring profiles
+There are currently 3 spring profiles that define the sql db that the backend server will use:
+1. test: use in memeory h2 db.
+No changes are needed in the config.
+Good for auto testing.
+2. dev: use a local postgresql server.
+Fill in details for local DB in application-dev.properties.
+Good for manual testing locally.
+3. comp: use a remote/docker postgresql server.
+Fill in detail in the compose file.
+Good for e2e testing with docker compose.

+There are currently 3 mods to testing the backend:
+1. Running integration test without running the real backend server.
+Using spring profile test.
+2. Running the backend server as local app togther with a local sql db.
+Using spring profile dev.
+3. Running the backend server as a docker directly.
+With h2 (test) or external DB (dev).
+4. Running the backend server as a docker using compose.
+It uses the compose postgresql docker.

 ### Instructions on how to build/run the backend locally

 How to build, test, run and use the project server